 competence for film

 paul and collegen is a network of interim managers and business consultants.
-Within the field of film and media industries, we have been advising and providing expert opinions in Austria and Germany for more than 18 years.
+We have been advising and providing expert opinions within fields of film & media in Austria and Germany for more than 18 years.

 7 Aug 2019

-Michael Paul gives an interview about screen tourism in Austria
+Michael Paul gives an interview about film tourism in Austria

 Website: Film, Sound & Media